Lucian Truscott: Corps commander

 Lucas, the corps commander, initially decided not to push inland, as Allied commanders had intended, and Truscott's 3rd Division was soon engaged in bitter fighting and, again, suffering heavy losses as the Germans launched numerous counterattacks to drive the Allies into the sea.
-With Clark, the Fifth Army commander, and General Sir Harold R. L. G. Alexander, Commander-in-Chief (C-in-C) of the Allied Armies in Italy (AAI), growing increasingly worried about the situation, Truscott was appointed as Lucas's deputy commander and, after Lucas was dismissed on 17 February, Truscott assumed command.
+With Clark, the Fifth Army commander, and General Sir Harold R. L. G. Alexander, Commander-in-Chief (C-in-C) of the Allied Armies in Italy (AAI), growing increasingly worried about the situation, Truscott was appointed as Lucas's deputy commander and, after Lucas was relieved on 17 February, Truscott assumed command.
 Truscott was succeeded in command of the 3rd Infantry Division by Major General John "Iron Mike" O'Daniel, previously the Assistant Division Commander (ADC).
-At the age of 49, Truscott was the second youngest corps commander in the U.S. Army, behind only J. Lawton Collins, then commanding VII Corps in England.
+At the age of 49, Truscott was the second youngest corps commander in the U.S. Army at the time, behind only Major General J. Lawton Collins, then commanding VII Corps in England.
 Clark, writing in his memoirs after the war, claimed that he "selected Truscott to become the new VI Corps commander because of all the division commanders available to me in the Anzio bridgehead who were familiar with the situation he was the most outstanding.
 A quiet, competent, and courageous officer with great battle experience through North Africa, Sicily, and Italy, he inspired confidence in all with whom he came in contact."

 Following Anzio, Truscott continued to command VI Corps through the fighting up the Italian boot, helping in the final Battle of Monte Cassino and the subsequent capture of Rome, just two days before the Normandy landings.
 However, his command was then withdrawn from the line to prepare for Operation Dragoon, the amphibious assault on southern France.

 On 15 August 1944, VI Corps landed in southern France and initially faced relatively little opposition.
 The rapid retreat of the German Nineteenth Army resulted in swift gains for the Allied forces.
 The invasion plan was initially for US forces to conduct the initial landing, and Free French forces to conduct the breakout.
 This was changed to exploit the withdrawal of the German 19th Army, and US VI Corps began a pursuit.
 This resulted in cutting off the escape of the enemy, and their total destruction or capture.
 The Dragoon force met up with southern thrusts from Operation Overlord in mid-September, near Dijon.

 A planned benefit of Dragoon was the usefulness of the port of Marseille.
 The rapid Allied advance after Operation Cobra and Dragoon slowed almost to a halt in September 1944 due to a critical lack of supplies, as thousands of tons of supplies were shunted to northwest France to compensate for the inadequacies of port facilities and land transport in northern Europe.
 Marseille and the southern French railways were brought back into service despite heavy damage to the port of Marseille and its railroad trunk lines.
 They became a significant supply route for the Allied advance into Germany, providing about a third of the Allied needs.